mstksg/inCode/copy/entries/huffman-1.md

 We do this so that we hide our low-level skew heap implementation over a "high-level" priority queue interface.
-We do not export the `PQ` constructor, so users cannot ever directly access the underlying skew hea.
+We do not export the `PQ` constructor, so users cannot ever directly access the underlying skew heap.
 In this case, the high level isn't much higher of a level, but it's good practice to hide away the implementation details when you can in Haskell, a language whose power lies so much in abstraction.